 Our network has grown from 40 members across 10 different disciplines at our first conference in 1997 to more than 350 members by our 24th Annual Conference in 2018.
 Our members are primarily based in Australia and New Zealand, but also come from South-East Asia and elsewhere.

-The 26th AHSN Conference will take place from Wednesday afternoon to Friday evening, 5-7 February 2020 at The Ship Inn on the Griffith University South Bank Brisbane campus.
+The 26th AHSN Conference will take place from 5-7 February 2020 at The Ship Inn on the Griffith University South Bank Brisbane campus.